hephaestus9/Power_Monitor/README.md

 >The sample code was written for use with 3000 Turn [CR Magnetics](http://www.crmagnetics.com/Products/CR3100-Series-P75.aspx) split core transformer.

->If using the current transformer from [seeedstudio](http://www.seeedstudio.com/depot/Noninvasive-AC-Current-Sensor-100A-max-p-547.html?cPath=25_28) then the code needs to be changed as this is a 2000 turn transformer.
+>If using the current transformer from [seeedstudio](http://www.seeedstudio.com/depot/Noninvasive-AC-Current-Sensor-100A-max-p-547.html?cPath=25_28) then the code needs to be changed, as this is a 2000 turn transformer.